American Spirit Media: History

 In August 2015, as a result of Raycom Media's purchase of Drewry Communications; Hoak Media sold Wichita Falls, Texas'-based KAUZ-TV to American Spirit Media.
 KSWO-TV (acquired by Raycom from Drewry) and KAUZ remained jointly operated, but the joint sales agreement between with KAUZ would be terminated upon the sale's closure due to FCC rules prohibiting such agreements by counting the sale of 15% or more of advertising time by one station to a competing junior partner station in the JSA as a duopoly in violation with the agency's ownership rules (the Wichita Falls-Lawton market has only four full-power television stations, four fewer than that allowed to legally form a duopoly); upon the JSA's termination, Raycom would enter into a shared services agreement with KAUZ, under which KSWO would handle news production, administrative and production operations, and equipment and building space for that station.
 The sale was completed on December 1.

-On March 10, 2016, American Spirit's KVHP License Subsidiary, LLC acquired Lake Charles' KVHP for $2 million.
-After close its purchase on August 15, American Spirit entered into a shared services agreement and studio lease agreement with Raycom's KPLC to operate KVHP.
+On March 10, 2016, American Spirit Media acquired Lake Charles' KVHP for $2 million, after which it entered into a shared services agreement with Raycom's KPLC.

-On June 25, 2018, Atlanta-based Gray Television announced it had reached an agreement with Raycom to merge their respective broadcasting assets (consisting of Raycom's 63 existing owned-and/or-operated television stations, and Gray's 93 television stations) under the former's corporate umbrella.
-As part of the cash-and-stock merger transaction valued at $3.6 billion – in which Gray shareholders would acquire preferred stock currently held by Raycom – Gray would acquire KYOU in Ottumwa, Iowa and WUPV in Richmond, Virginia outright.
+On June 25, 2018, Gray Television announced an agreement to merge with Raycom; in advance of the merger, Raycom exercised an option to acquire KYOU and WUPV in Richmond, Virginia outright.
 In advance of the merger, Raycom exercised its options to purchase both stations outright from American Spirit Media.
 The sale to Gray was approved on December 20 and completed on January 2, 2019.
+The SSA with WUPW transitioned to Tegna Inc., which acquired WTOL from Raycom due to Gray electing to keep its existing WTVG.

+On July 1, 2026, Gray announced that it would acquire American Spirit Media outright for $50 million.

 Operations

-The company owns or operates seven stations, which all but two are operated by Gray Media through shared services and/or joint sales agreements.
-Prior to 2019, Raycom Media provided services to these stations that are now operated by Gray, while WUPW is now operated by Tegna.
+The company owns or operates seven stations, of which all but one are operated by Gray Media through shared services and/or joint sales agreements.

-This list also contains stations that were owned by Southeastern Media Holdings, prior to its acquisition by American Spirit in 2011.